-The Scholarship offers an opportunity for medical students to present on a subject relating to Public Health at the RACP Congress.
-Representatives will be selected from each Australian state and territory and New Zealand.
-The Scholarship prize is full registration to attend the RACP Congress and travel assistance up to AU$400, each recipient.
+The Scholarship offers an opportunity for medical students to present on a subject relating to Public Health at an AFPHM event.
+Representatives will be selected from each Australian state and territory and Aotearoa New Zealand.
+Each representative receives $250 and online registration to the Population Health Congress 2022.
+The Scholarship recipient is awarded $1500.

 AFOEM Essay Prize

 The Prize is presented to the medical student who presents the best essay written additional to curriculum requirements or the best research project or assignment required in the assessment of courses in occupational or environmental health.